conestack/plumber/README.rst

 Plumber
 =======

-A plumber is a metaclass that implements a plumbing system which works orthogonal to subclassing.
+Plumber is a metaclass that implements a plumbing system which works orthogonal to subclassing.

 A quick example